Merch, POD, and You

 Printful plus integration (referral link)

 Printful is similar to Redbubble in that they have an amazingly large amount of merchandise that they can print on.
 The major different between Printful and TeePublic or Redbubble is that they do not run a storefront for you.
 Because of this, their merch costs are a lot lower because they are only taking a profit on the item + print, and aren’t also trying to defray the costs of running a bespoke webstore for you.
 Otherwise, fulfillment is similar.
-You can use Printful for yourself, printing out an order as small as a single t-shirt (basic tees + printing are less than $10 each), with bulk discounts automatically applying at certain thresholds.
+You can use Printful for yourself, printing out an order as small as a single t-shirt (basic tees + printing are less than $10 each), with bulk discounts automatically applying at certain thresholds (if you want some stock on-hand for tours, gigs, etc.).
 But…

-Where Printful shines, though, is their direct integration with many storefronts including, but not limited t, Big Cartel, Etsy, TikTok, Storenvy, WooCommerce and more.
-With a small amount of set up, you can begin creating products in Printful, and then pushing them to a storefront.
-When someone purchases any item(s) that Printful fulfills, you can either choose to manually release the order for fulfillment or, better yet, in your settings select the option that allows Printful to immediately begin fulfilling orders as soon as they are placed.
+Where Printful shines, though, is their direct integration with many storefronts including, but not limited to, Big Cartel, Etsy, TikTok, Storenvy, WooCommerce and more.
+With a small amount of set up time, you can begin creating products in Printful, and then pushing them to a storefront.
+When someone purchases any of these item(s), that Printful fulfills the order.
+(You can either choose to manually release each order for fulfillment or, better yet, in your settings select the option that allows Printful to immediately begin fulfilling orders as soon as they are placed without any action from you)

 For storefronts that Printful currently doesn’t integrate with (Bandcamp, for example) you can still create merch listings and then take the extra steps to manually fulfill item orders from Printful as needed.